-On June 8, 2015, a lawsuit was filed in the United States District Court for the Southern District of New York alleging that certain parties, including the Company, violated federal antitrust laws as a consequence of having settled patent litigation related to the anti-alzheimer's drug Namenda® (memantine) tablets during a period from about 2009 until 2010.
+In August 2015, Sergeants Benevolent Assoc.
+Health & Welfare Fund ("Sergeants") filed suit in the United States District Court for the Southern District of New York.
+Sergeants alleged that certain parties, including the Company, violated federal antitrust laws as a consequence of having settled patent litigation related to the anti-alzheimer's drug Namenda® (memantine) tablets during a period from about 2009 until 2010.
+Sergeants seeks to represent a class of "end-payor" purchasers of Namenda® tablets (i.e., insurers, other third-party payors and consumers).